-Later in 2023 the parent app will be introduced, where parents can view their child's behaviour record.
-The 'rewards' element of the software where children can earn different rewards for collecting so many points will also be introduced later in 2023.
+Later in 2023 the parent app was introduced, where parents can view their child's behaviour record.
+This ensures parents that alongside verbal conversations, parents are kept well informed of their child's behaviour.
+The 'rewards' element of the software where children can earn different rewards for collecting so many points was also introduced later in 2023.